Music Instruction Books and Psychology by Lakeside Studios

 In this section of Operational Psychology, each round (book) is intended to present the concepts and principles of Operational Psychology [OpPsych, or OP] from the most basic to the most advanced.

 There are five Rounds for Operational Psychology.
-Therefore, you will be 'told once (Round 1), told twice (Round 2), told thrice (three times: Round 3), told quice (?? four times??: Round 4), and then told again (five times: Round 5)!'
+Therefore, you will be told once (Round 1), told twice (Round 2), told three times (Round 3), told four times (Round 4), and then told five times (Round 5)!

 If you follow this sequence—Round 1 -> Round 2 -> Round 3 -> Round 4 -> Round 5, then learning Operational Psychology ought to be easier than jumping to Round 5 and reading Round 5 -> re-reading Round 5 -> re-re-reading Round 5, etc.